Jaycee2023/Enhancing-Social-Media-Analysis/README.md

 customer sentiment, enabling data-driven decision-making
 - Enhanced Marketing: Consistent messaging and understanding customer preferences can lead to more effective marketing campaigns.

+# Aim for the project
+- Monitor Social Media Conversations: Continuously monitor social media platforms for mentions of the company and its products.
+- Sentiment Analysis: Analyze sentiment in social media conversations to identify positive and negative trends.
+- Customer Issue Resolution: Identify and prioritize customer complaints and issues for swift resolution with main focus on unresolved posts.
+- Crises Detection: Implement early warning systems to detect potential crises and take proactive measures focusing on unresolved posts.